wso2/puppet-apim/wso2am/README.md

        name: analytics.dev.wso2.org
    ```

-2. Add the Well Known Address list for Gateway and Publisher/Store clusters.
+2. Add the Well Known Address list for Gateway clusters and Publisher-Store cluster.

-Pattern 3-6 consists of a Gateway Clusters adn Publisher/Store clusters.
-If you are using those patterns, update members list appropriately in relavant hiera files.
+Pattern 3-6 consists of Gateway Cluster(s) and Publisher-Store clusters.
+If you are using those patterns, update
+members list appropriately in relevant hiera files.
 Refer each pattern's README for more info.

 3. Uncomment and modify the MySQL based data sources to point to the external MySQL servers in all the hiera data files.
-(You have just to replace the ip)
+(You have just to replace the IP address, with the IP address of database server you are using).
+If you want
+to use any other database except MySQL, update the data sources appropriately.

    Ex:
     ```yaml